fhiso/legacy-format/combined.md

 #### IndividualEvent   {#IndividualEvent}

-The *IndividualEvent* type has no tag name and cannot be directly instantiated.
-It serves as an abstract supertype for other events and attributes.
+The *IndividualEvent* type serves as an abstract supertype for events that pertain to a particular individual.

 Supertype
 :   `[Event]`